 - Check the PDF with automated and manual testing to ensure accessibility.

-Accessibility in PDF documents ideally starts with the source document, preferably an MS Word document.
+Accessibility in PDF documents ideally starts with the source document, preferably a Microsoft Word document.
 For many tags, it is easier to put accessibility into the source document instead of trying to manually add them to the exported PDF.
 In particular, use the styles to designate headings and changes in text instead of manually changing font size and formatting.
 Avoid putting in empty line breaks as this will create unnecessary content in the PDF; if needed change the style to add spacing after paragraphs.
 When possible, use simple tables of one row and/or one column heading, as more complex tables will require more work with the tags in the exported PDF.

 If you have a PDF generated from a scan of a hard copy, a lot of work will be required to convert this to text that is compatible with assistive technology.
 It is a better use of time to locate a digital copy of the original source and convert that than to attempt an Optical Character Recognition on a scan of a hard copy document.
 If you need to work with a scanned PDF, you will need to run the Optical Character Recognition tool and ensure the converted text is accurate.

 Note on Google Docs: "printing" to a PDF from a google doc does not produce a tagged PDF document.
-To create a tagged document from a Google Doc, export to a MS Word document format first, and then fix styles and alt text as appropriate.
+To create a tagged document from a Google Doc, export to a Microsoft Word document format first, and then fix styles and alt text as appropriate.
 Then follow the steps to export to a tagged PDF.

 How you convert the document matters.
 There are several different ways to generate pdfs from word documents.
 The one that best preserves the accessibility features is to use the Acrobat add-in installed into MS Word when you install Adobe Acrobat.
 When you export, you may need to select an option to produce an accessible tagged PDF.
 Other processes such as choosing "print to PDF" from the print menu option may not preserve the tags necessary for your PDF to be accessible, causing additional work to remediate the document.